-I think that we can do anything we want with this one life we are given if we find a way to make our dreams come true.
+We can do anything we want with this one life we are given if we find a way to make our dreams come true.

-For those that face challenges even an improvised version of what could be is better than nothing.
+For those that face challenges, even an improvised version of what could be is better than nothing.

 - I’d rather eat a hot meal at home rather than on the go in restaurants 7 days a week.

-Sometimes all you need is a positive boost from a friend or someone who believes in you and before you know it you will land your dream job.
+Sometimes all you need is a positive boost from a friend or someone who believes in you, and before you know it, you will land your dream job.

 Never give up on yourself.

-Too often people sit around and sulk about how life has not been the greatest for them yet they put all that negativity ahead of anything positive in their lives.
+Too often, people sit around and sulk about how life has not been the greatest for them, yet they put all that negativity ahead of anything positive in their lives.

-When we look at things that spark a bit of envy or jealousy in our lives and take that and work it into our own lives maybe we will be the next ones laughing all the way to the bank.
+When we look at things that spark a bit of envy or jealousy in our lives and take that and work it into our own lives, maybe we will be the next ones laughing all the way to the bank.

-They want what you might have but lack the desire to achieve it on their own or feel they can’t, have tried and failed then gave up.
+They want what you might have but lack the desire to achieve it on their own or feel they can’t, have tried and failed, then gave up.

 I’m pretty sure most of you have a friend you can call Money Bags because they seem to have an unlimited supply of cash.

-Then one day you will catch them on one of Gail Vaz Oxlade’s television shows like Money Moron because all that showing off was done on credit they can’t pay it back.
+Then one day, you will catch them on one of Gail Vaz Oxlade’s television shows like Money Moron because all that showing off was done on credit.
+They can’t pay it back.